phonewind/ContosoO365DocSync/README.md

 	 ![](Images/ObtainTenantId.png)

-13. Obtain and store the application client ID.
+12. Obtain and store the application client ID.

      - On the application, the GUID in Application ID is client ID and store it.

 	 ![](Images/ObtainApplicationId.png)

-14. 14.
-Obtain and store the application client secret.
+13. Obtain and store the application client secret.

 	 - On the application, click Keys.